has2k1/gitscripts/README.markdown

 2. Prime merges by fast forward instead of pulling.
 3. One to one relationship between hub and prime branches.

+##### /hub-prime/staging
+The staging capabality added to Maller's model is aided by the scripts in this directory.
+Both scripts are used by the post-update hook to setup routes to a server-side stage.
+Currently, a stage is checked out when a ```git push hub <branch>:<stage_branch>```.
+The stage branch is held by a variable in the hub's post-update hook.

+The stage is just a temporary work-tree of hub's stage branch.
+Changes made to it are untracked and overwritten whenever the branch is pushed to. hub remains a bare repository.

+The scripts just add redirects to .htaccess files so that the pushing ip_address is sent to the staging directory.

 ---